St Andrew's Cathedral Home runs a residential home for older women and provides services to the underserved.Sharing Our Vision

 Throughout the year, individual members of St Andrew’s Cathedral, schools, other churches, and organizations visit the residents.
 These volunteers also organize activities and outings for the residents.

-The staff consists of a full-time supervisor, nursing aides, a cook and a cleaner.
+The staff consists of a full-time supervisor, an admin and programme executive, nursing aides, and a cook.Who Do We Serve?

 Ambulant older women who are destitute and/or have an accommodation problem can apply.
 We welcome those with families to discuss their problems with us and each will be treated on a case to case basis.